VickyPkla/Firefighting-Drone-using-Value-Iteration/README.md

-# Drone Fighter: Grid World Navigation Using Value Iteration
+# Fighterfighting Drone: Grid World Navigation Using Value Iteration

 ## Overview

-**Drone Fighter** is a reinforcement learning project that demonstrates the Value Iteration algorithm applied to a practical grid world navigation problem.
+**Fighterfighting Drone** is a reinforcement learning project that demonstrates the Value Iteration algorithm applied to a practical grid world navigation problem.
 A drone must navigate a 10×10 grid world filled with obstacles, navigate to an objective marked by fire to extinguish it, and return successfully while avoiding hazards.

 ## Drone Simulation